Men's Business Casual — The Ultimate Guide

 Sunglasses

-Your sunglasses should be a classic frame that compliments your face in a black, brown, or tortoiseshell shade.
+Your sunglasses should be a classic frame in black, brown, or tortoiseshell.

 Outfit Ideas